101 Unhealthiest Habits on the Planet

 The latest trendy diet won't trump time-honored principles for good nutrition and health.
 "Trying a new health fad every time one comes out leads to inconsistent self-care," says Rachel Franklin, MD, a family medicine physician at OU Medicine in Oklahoma City.

-Recommendation "You need good sleep, good food (but not too much), and regular exercise, in that order," adds Franklin.
+The Remedy Rx: "You need good sleep, good food (but not too much), and regular exercise, in that order," adds Franklin.
 "Repeat daily."

 You're Eating Restaurant Food or Takeout Too Often